bmarsh9/gapps/README.md

 ##### Set env variables for the database connection

 The value `db1` is the default value for the username, database and password.
-If you would like to change it, update `db1` with the respective values
+If you would like to change it, update `db1` with the respective values and `localhost` for the host.
 ```
 export POSTGRES_HOST=${POSTGRES_HOST:-localhost}
 export POSTGRES_PASSWORD=${POSTGRES_PASSWORD:-db1}